guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Trait `Iterable`

-All methods in this trait are defined in terms of an abstract method, `iterator`, which yields the collection’s elements one by one.
+All methods in this trait are defined in terms of an abstract method, `iterator`, which yields the collection's elements one by one.
 The abstract `foreach` method inherited from trait `Traversable` is implemented in `Iterable` in terms of `iterator`.

 ```scala
 def foreach[U](f: Elem => U): Unit = {